KhedirQ/YCC-Appointment-Booking/README.md

 As a YCC user, I want to schedule an appointment, so that I can talk with YCC leadership.

 ## Acceptance Criteria 1:
-1. The user login to YCC calander page, the user can view available appointment slots.
+1. The user logs in to YCC calander page to view available appointment slots.
-2. User can click on a date to see the available time slots for that day.
+2. The User can click on a date to see the available time slots for that day.
 3. After viewing the available time slots, the member can select a date and time to book an appointment.
 Once booked, the appointment will appear on the members's dashboard.
 4. member will receive a confirmation email with the appointment details.